frankcohen/EleksTubeIPSHack/README.md

 Builds on Arduino IDE 1.8.13 on MacOS 11.3.1.
 Choose Tools -> Board -> ESP Arduino (in sketchbook) -> ESP Dev Module.
 Set Tools -> Upload speed to 115200.

+More details on how this works on the way!

+License
+This work is distributed for free under a GPL version 3 open-source license.

 Contributers
 [@FrankCohen](https://www.reddit.com/user/frankcohen), [@SmittyHalibut](https://www.reddit.com/user/SmittyHalibut/), [@RedNax67](@https://www.reddit.com/user/RedNax67/)